chef/automate/components/docs-chef-io/content/automate/ha_deploy.md

 1. Type the command, `rm -rf /hab/a2_deploy_workspace` and press **Enter**.

 (Optional) Create a uid/gid for hab user Habitat will automatically set a uid and gid for the hab user.
 If you need to override this, you can set uid/gid as per your requirements.
-If you don’t want to set this option, then leave it blank:
+If you don't want to set this option, then leave it blank:

 habitat_uid_gid=""